shatodj/bolt-shato-theme/README.md

     npm run build
     ```

-1. Copy theme *content types* and *taxonomies* to `contenttypes.yml` and `taxonomies.yml`
+1. (Optional but recommended) Copy theme *content types* and *taxonomies* to `contenttypes.yml` and `taxonomies.yml`

-    This theme is using own content types to distribute content between pages or templates.
-In this case, 'sections' are used instead of 'blocks'.
-They contain more types of fields and can be mapped to different 'pages' or section groups. "sectiongroup" taxonomy is used as a mapping tool to the templates (record, entry, page, footer...).
+    This theme is using own content types to distribute content between pages.
+In this case, 'sections' are used instead of 'blocks' content type.
+They contain more fields and can be mapped to different 'pages' or section groups. "sectiongroup" taxonomy is used as a mapping tool to the templates (record, entry, page, footer...).

     Section Content type: